AFGI: Towards Accurate and Fast-convergent Gradient Inversion Attack in Federated Learning: Experiments

+From Fig.~\ref{fig:fig 3}, the findings consistently demonstrate that $\textbf{AFGI}$ outperforms other strategies in terms of SSIM and LPIPS.
+Image objects can be accurately identified in Fig.s~\ref{fig:fig 3} (b) and (g).
+In contrast, DLG~\cite{zhu2019deep} (as shown in Fig.~\ref{fig:fig 3} (c) and (h)) and ROG (as shown in Fig.~\ref{fig:fig 3} (e) and (j)) fail to detect objects, while the color in GGI (as shown in Fig.~\ref{fig:fig 3} (d) and (i)) is distorted.
+Moreover, $\textbf{AFGI}$ is of a faster model convergence in reconstructing useful image information (such as image objects) compared to all other strategies.
+Despite consuming less time in ResNet-50, ROG~\cite{yue2023gradient} results are worse in identifying image subjects.
+These outcomes align with previous findings from GGI and GradInversion~\cite{geiping2020inverting, yin2021see}, which suggest that $\hat{x}$ in shallow models is better than that in deep models.

+In Table~\ref{tab:tab3}, it is evident that ROG fails to detect any objects or useful information in the images (as shown in Fig.s~\ref{fig:fig 3} (e) and (j)), though its PSNR values remain higher than those of other methods.
+This result indicates that smoothing images is helpful for improving PSNR values.
+This also suggests that solely relying on traditional evaluation metrics, such as PSNR, does not precisely gauge the true quality of images. $\textbf{AFGI}$ achieves better SSIM and LPIPS values in all $\hat{x}$.
+We conjecture that the use of the encoder and decoder to smooth $\hat{x}$ makes the image edges to blurred and immersed with the image background, resulting in low SSIM and LPIPS values.

+Finally, we present additional reconstructed results for the indexes of 5000, 7000, and 9000 images in Fig.~\ref{fig:1000th} to illustrate the universality of the $\textbf{AFGI}$ strategy.

-\paragraph{Ablation Experiment} To clear the effect of each regularization terms in $\hat x$, we systematically incorporate each proposed regularization term into the reconstruction process.
-A visual and quantitative comparison of $\hat x$ is summarized in Figure~\ref{fig:ablation} and Appendix.
-When no regularization term is applied, denoted as None in Figure~\ref{fig:ablation}, the $\hat x$ results exhibit significant pixel noise.
-The addition of $\mathbf{R}_{TV}$ enhances image quality and reduces the noise.
-However, $\mathbf{R}_{TV}$ introduces a noticeable shift in the $\hat x$ subject's position and inaccurate colors.
-In the fourth column of Figure~\ref{fig:ablation}, we introduce $\mathbf{R}_{mean}$ to correct the color in $\hat x$.
-This operation helps increase PSNR values of $\hat x$.
-Finally, to rectify the position of the image subject, the objective function incorporates $\mathbf{R}_{canny}$.
-The results are in higher values of SSIM and smaller values of LPIPS in most cases, contributing to the improvement of $\hat x$.
+\textbf{Ablation experiment:} To elucidate the effect of each regularization term on $\hat{x}$, we sequentially incorporate regularization term one by one into the reconstruction process.
+A visual and quantitative comparison of $\hat{x}$ is summarized in Fig.~\ref{fig:ablation} and Table~\ref{tab:tab4}.
+If there is no regularization term in GIAs, it is denoted as None in Fig.~\ref{fig:ablation} (b).
+The $\hat{x}$ results exhibit significant pixel noises.
+The regularization term $\mathbf{R}_{TV}$ enhances image quality and prohibits noises.
+However, $\mathbf{R}_{TV}$ introduces a noticeable shift of the subject's position and inaccurate colors in $\hat{x}$, as shown in Fig.~\ref{fig:ablation} (c).
+In Fig.~\ref{fig:ablation} (d), we introduce $\mathbf{R}_{mean}$ to correct color in $\hat x$.
+This operation can increase the PSNR values of $\hat x$.
+Finally, to rectify the position of the image subject, the objective function incorporates $\mathbf{R}_{ed}$.
+The results show higher SSIM values and lower LPIPS values in most cases in Table~\ref{tab:tab4}, sheding light on the overall improvement of recovered $\hat{x}$.